-The following images indicate the location of the battery and provide a visual representation of the removal procedure.
+The figure indicates the location of the 4-cell battery and provides a visual representation of the removal procedure.

-- 1. Peel the tape and disconnect the battery cable, if applicable. - 2.
-Remove the five screws (M2x3) that secure the battery to the palm-rest and keyboard assembly. - 3.
-Lift the battery, along with its cable off the palm-rest and keyboard assembly.
+- 1. Peel off the tape and disconnect the battery cable, if applicable. - 2.
+Remove the five screws (M2x3) that secure the 4-cell battery to the palm-rest and keyboard assembly. - 3.
+Lift the battery, along with its cable, off the palm-rest and keyboard assembly.